 French Military: General de Gaulle departs for London.

 US Navy: President Roosevelt signs the 11% Naval Expansion Act.
-Once fully implemented, this will increase naval tonnage of aircraft carrier, cruisers and submarines by 187,000 and auxiliary shipping by 75,000 tons.
+Once fully implemented, this will increase the naval tonnage of aircraft carriers, cruisers and submarines by 187,000 and auxiliary shipping by 75,000 tons.
 It also will increase naval aircraft by 4,500 planes.